Fahleh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-echo $((2#$BINARY)): Converts a number from base 2 to base 10. echo {a..z}{a..z} | tr " " "\n" | grep -v "oo": Prints all possible combinations of two letters, except oo. printf "%.2f\n" $NUM: Prints a number with two decimal places, followed by a new line. printf "%xf\n" $DECIMAL: Converts a number from base 10 to base 16. tr "A-Za-z" "N-ZA-Mn-za-m": Encodes and decodes text using the rot13 encryption.
+echo $((2#$BINARY)): Converts a number from base 2 to base 10. echo {a..z}{a..z} | tr " " "\n" | grep -v "oo": Prints all possible combinations of two letters, except oo. printf "%.2f\n" $NUM: Prints a number with two decimal places, followed by a new line. printf "%x\n" $DECIMAL: Converts a number from base 10 to base 16. tr "A-Za-z" "N-ZA-Mn-za-m": Encodes and decodes text using the rot13 encryption.
 Assume ASCII. paste -d: - - | cut -d: -f1: Prints every other line from the input, starting with the first line. printf "%o\n" $((5#$(echo "$WATER" | tr water 01234))) + $((5#$(echo "$STIR" | tr stir.
 01234))) )) | tr 01234567 bestchol: I'm an instant star.
 Just add water and stir.